Nalipp/Stat-su/README.md

   /-- current

+  convert seconds to minutes and hours
+  - convert TimerDisplay to pure function
+  - fix formating so the display is always the same length

+  /-- current

+  write tests for time posts

   calculate times
+  - write tests first this time
   - post to allTimes [{time: stoppedTime - startedTime, default date}]

-  /-- current
+  - update ui

   render totalTime as sum of allTimes